 Racing around first in the morning trying on outfits and despairing over the fact that, once again, your wardrobe is full of clothes but you seem to have nothing to wear is a scenario that’s best avoided.
 Do yourself a favour and pick out your clothes the night before, and make sure you actually try them on.
 How many times have you put together an outfit in your head only to find it makes you look like a potato in real life.
 TOO MANY TIMES.

 That first coffee might be further away than you think, and you really don’t want to be yawning your way through the first day.
 Make sure you try to get a good sleep the night before so you’re awake and good to go when you get there.
 That said, if you’re addicted to coffee like the rest of us, grab a cup on the way (and finish it before you arrive), or have one at home before you head off.
 Just remember your breath mints!

 Go For Stylish But Comfortable Shoes

-If you’re not used to wearing stilettos, there’s absolutely no need to put yourself through that kind of unnecessary stress (and pain) on your first day.
+If you’re not used to wearing stilettos or Oxfords, there’s absolutely no need to put yourself through that kind of unnecessary stress (and pain) on your first day.
 You’re bound to have a much better time if you’re nice and comfy and not constantly thinking about your aching feet.
 Go for something that’s stylish, comfortable, and appropriate for your new workplace.

 Set Your Phone To Silent